ohwgiles/focal/README.md

 Focal intends to be a powerful but lightweight calendar suitable for busy work environments.
 This means 1st-class support for remotely hosted calendars (CalDAV), a complete week view, and advanced scheduling features.

-Focal is implemented in C and depends only on GTK, libical, libcurl, libxml2, and libsecret.
+Focal is implemented in C and depends only on GTK, libical, libcurl, libxml2, json-glib, and libsecret.

 Focal is in very early stages of development and needs a lot more work before it will be useful.
 You can help!
 All contributions are welcome, including those from beginner developers.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to get involved.